 The sale of real estate during a divorce can have tax consequences.
 For example, if the house is sold, both spouses may be responsible for capital gains taxes, depending on how much the property has appreciated since it was purchased.
 However, in some cases, spouses may be able to exclude a portion of the capital gains from taxes if they meet specific requirements.

 It’s also important to consider the impact of any mortgage interest deductions or property tax deductions that may be affected by the division of property.
 A divorce attorney and tax advisor can help you understand the tax implications of selling or transferring real estate ownership.
-In this scenario, the contribution of both spouses to the property, whether financially or through other means, will influence the final division.
-When dealing with the sale, a realtor may help facilitate the process and provide insight into the current market.
+In this scenario, the contributions of both spouses to the property, whether financial or otherwise, will influence the final division.
+When selling, a realtor may help facilitate the process and provide insight into the current market.
 For some clients, this might include determining how to split the sale proceeds to reflect the contributions and benefits each spouse provided.

 Handling Debts and Liabilities